 Test the code by clicking the green flag.

 If it touches black, then the costume switches to black.
-Great!

-The sprite knows to switch to the black costume if it's touching black, but it doesn't know what to do otherwise.
+The sprite knows how to switch to the black costume if it's touching black.
+But it doesn't know what to do otherwise.

-To make the sprite change to its white costume if it is not touching black, drag another “switch costume to” block inside the else section.
-Select “white” from the dropdown menu.
+To make the sprite change to its white costume if it is not touching black, drag another Switch Costume To block inside the Else section.

-After you’ve finished this step, share your project by clicking the share button at the top of the project editor.
+After you finished this step, share your project by clicking on the Share button at the top of the project editor.